einrob/VDT/vdt.md

 # Results

 - In my project I am only using the detected object positions of the last frame to perform a detailed search in an enlarged area around this position.
 This is increasing the possibility to find the object again as long it is not moving too fast (thats the case in the project video).
 If the object would move faster, the enlarged search bounding box would not be sufficient.
 - The tracking can easly get lost when measurements are missing or the object is occluded.
 Also it can get stuck on other objects passing by (e.g. traffic sign)
 - Because of the unfiltered frame to frame detection the bounding boxes are shakey and are not representing a smooth trajectory of the vehicles.
-- I am not saving any history of object movement which could improve detection stability
+- I am not saving any history of object movement which could improve detection stability.
-- Although the classyfier seems to work pretty well, it also seems to like image areas with a lot of gradients.
+- Although the classyfier seems to work pretty well, it also seems to like image areas with a lot of gradients with different directions.
 This can be seen when it shortly sticks to the traffic sign or some parts of the trees on the far right as a false positive.
 This could be tackled by improving the feature set or further training of the svc.
 Using color histograms may improve on the traffic sign problem.

 # Result Video